theshoeshiner/JStruct/README.md

 # JStruct
 The python struct library's port to java for reading and writing binary data as in python.
 Based off the code found here: https://github.com/ronniebasak/JStruct with non backwards compatible changes to support strong typing, strings, and byte arrays.

-In addition there are now annotations to map Java POJOs to struct tokens.
+In addition there are now annotations to map Java POJOs to structs.
 Once mapped the POJOs can be packed and unpacked without having to manually create the Struct format.

+This was initially written to read binary formats like SAS XPT/BDAT but can be used anywhere a c-like struct needs to be read.

 ## Classes
 The Struct class contains static methods for constructing a reuseable Struct object from a format string